 - Break eggs and add salt and pepper to taste.

-- Heat the grill plate to very high temperatures before the cooking begins.
+- Heat the grill plate to very high temperatures before you start cooking.
 Depending on the heat source you will be using, remember to use high heat.

 - Sprinkle the carrots, fry the onions and add the oil on the surface of the grill, then spread them evenly around the pan.

 healthy twist to the fried rice, you may consider mushrooms, zucchini, broccoli, squash and spinach or any other leafy green to the mix.

 - Now the rice has been boiled, add the rice on top of the cooking vegetables then mix the vegetables and rice evenly.
 Maintain high or medium high heat.

 - Serve while still hot.
-You can use a wok or pan rather than a microwave when heating leftovers.
+You can use a wok or pan rather than a microwave when re-heating leftovers.